We are open again! Book your tickets now.

 We’re unable to offer any other activities at this stage, although this is under constant review and we’re hoping to add more to our daily timetable when we are confident this can be done safely and the restrictions allow it.

 To protect our visitors and staff, some members of our team, depending on their role, will be wearing face coverings and gloves.
 We have also installed protective screens in our restaurant and shop.
-As required by government regulations, all visitors will be asked wear masks or face covering for admission in our shop, in Feathers Restaurant and in our toilets.
+As required by government regulations, all visitors will be asked to wear masks or face coverings for admission in our shop, in Feathers Restaurant and in our toilets.

 We pride ourselves on keeping the Trust clean and we have put extra measures in place to clean more thoroughly than before.
 There will be frequent cleans of high-touch points and toilets whilst the Trust is open as well as a deep clean of key areas at the end of each day.
 You will see lots of staff cleaning regularly during the day.

 Where possible, please avoid touching things around the grounds.
 There will be helpful reminders in key spots including the signs, screens and windows.
 Please help us by not touching items in the shop or restaurant unless you are going to be purchase them.

 We have changed some of the entrances and exits around the site to reduce the risk of coming into close proximity with others.
 We have plenty of signs dotted around, making it really easy to follow and there are plenty members of our team to help everyone follow the correct pathways.
 There are some one-way sections; around the National Bird of Prey Hospital™, the Meet the Burrowers tunnel and the Discovery Barn.

 Some areas are closed including the viewing hides and garden section.